byu-cs-236-classroom-templates/project-3/README.md

 These different types of output caused by `eval_query` can be used to partition the input space.
 Here we have identified three partitions which means that we want to find an input in each partition of the input space that belongs to each type of identified output.
 We would then have three tests to generate each of the three possible outputs.

-But can we further partition the input space and would that be helpful for covering the behavior of our interpreter?
-For example, what about queries that change the number of attributes in the resulting relation?
-Should we create a partition for such inputs?
+You can further partition the input space since that will be helpful for covering the behavior of our interpreter.
+For example, should you create an input partition for queries that change the number of attributes in the resulting relation?
+As another example, should you create an input partition for queries that have a mix of STRING and ID types in the parameter list?

 ## Code Quality